boxmein/links-not-for-robots/README.md

 therefore, this does not serve as an URL shortener, rather an URL obfuscator.

-## Usage
+## Use the web app

+Use the [link creator][create] to make your own link, and then just copy the link to wherever you want it!
+You can optionally also pass it through an URL shortener to make the long clumsy link shorter.

+[create]: /make

+## Run your own clone

-Before you can run this program, you have to give it some _very_ secret data!
+Before you can run this web app, you have to give it some *very* secret data!
 Namely, your [reCAPTCHA private and public keys][re], and a [custom private key for links][random].

-The keys are stored in a JSON file, which is called PRIVATE_DATA.json (quaint, huh) and should _not_ be posted publicly.
+The keys are stored in a JSON file, which is called PRIVATE_DATA.json (quaint, huh) and should *not* be posted publicly.
 An example private data file has been provided.
 Your job is to fill in the keys.

     $ cp PRIVATE_DATA.json.example PRIVATE_DATA.json
     $ $EDITOR PRIVATE_DATA.json

 Running this program is simple:

-    $ npm install && npm start
+    $ npm install && node index.js

 , where `npm` is the Node Package Manager.
 You ought to also have the [Node.js][node] runtime.